 We’re all in this space together, please be considerate and treat one another with kindness, fairness and respect.
 We all belong here!

-Please note: Our Code of Conduct exists in relation to the University of Southampton’s Equality and Diversity Policy, Dignity at Work and Study Policy, and national legal frameworks including the Equality Act and Hate Crime legislation.
+Our Code of Conduct exists in relation to the University of Southampton’s Equality and Diversity Policies, Dignity at Work and Study Policy, and national legal frameworks including the Equality Act and Hate Crime legislation.